Lorti/manu.ninja/src/pages/2018-10-29-gatsby-and-buttercms/index.md

 We have learned how to use a Gatsby source plugin to convert headless CMS data to Gatsby nodes, how to query those nodes with GraphQL, and how to create pages.
 This should give you a head start when building a Gatsby blog with ButterCMS.

 Where to go from here?
 You could use what you've learned and add a page that lists your categories and tags.
 If you already have a lot of content, you might want to add pagination to your list of blog posts.
 You can do so by using the `limit` and `skip` arguments of the `allButterPost` field in GraphQL.

-If you need help after reading this, contact ButterCMS's support via [email](mailto:support@buttercms.com) or livechat.

 The [Gatsby Source Plugin for ButterCMS](https://www.gatsbyjs.org/packages/gatsby-source-buttercms/?=buttercms) is an open-source community plugin for Gatsby.
 If you want to contribute to the source plugin, [open a GitHub pull request](https://github.com/ButterCMS/gatsby-source-buttercms).
 If you have found a bug, [open a GitHub issue](https://github.com/ButterCMS/gatsby-source-buttercms).